Frequently Asked Questions

 • No consumables

-• Lower operating cost (the primary laser system consumes only 1.4kwH)
+• Lower operating cost

 • Much smaller equipment footprint